gary4512/autocimkg/README.md

 Moreover, an existing KG can be extended incrementally with new documents, if available.
 No batch-like rebuild is needed for this purpose.
 <br/>
 <br/>
 The developed software system offers even more functionality.
-AutoCimKG also allows to store and retrieve snapshots of KGs to and from a connected PostgreSQL/Apache AGE database, which enables query-based utilisation and makes the KG available fo downstream tasks.
+AutoCimKG also allows to store and retrieve snapshots of KGs to and from a connected PostgreSQL/Apache AGE database, which enables query-based utilisation and makes the KG available for downstream tasks.
 Moreover, the system also offers to process a user-defined lightweight ontology (respectively semantic schema).
 Here, specialist subject areas and specific relationship types are definable that align the LLM-based extraction of competencies and their relations from text.
 More specifically, subject areas are semantically linked to subordinate competencies and integrated into the KG (adding a more coarse-grained level for utilisation).